As an Amazon Associate, I earn from qualifying purchases.

 For the dough:

-Place in a stand mixer with the hook attachment, the flour, water, milk, sugar, and yeast, and blend on medium speed, then add the salt and butter.
+- Place the stand mixer with the hook attachment, the flour, water, milk, sugar, and yeast, and blend on medium speed, then add the salt and butter.

-Make sure all ingredients are at room temperature.
-Increase the speed and knead, using a dough hook, until all well combined.
+- Make sure all ingredients are at room temperature.
+Increase the speed and knead, using a dough hook, until all is well combined.

-On a floured work surface, turn out the chilled dough and roll it out to a rectangle.
+- On a floured work surface, turn out the chilled dough and roll it out into a rectangle.
 Place the butter in the center and fold the dough closing it up like an envelope.

-Repeat rolling and folding the dough into singles folds 2 more times.
+- Repeat rolling and folding the dough into single folds 2 more times.
 Let the dough rest for at least 4 hours.

 Now we start preparing the croissants: